albrechtnate/Web3PRO3-WebGL/Instructional/instructions.md

 Let’s jump in and learn by interacting with some code.

-In this guide I will walk you through creating an untextured 3D box lit with a single directional light.
+In this guide I will walk you through creating a rotating white 3D box.

 ### Creating your Files and WebGL Prep